grompe/BTWTweak/patcher/readme.txt

   as it prevented wolves from following the player.
 I was unable to reproduce this bug, so if you still encounter it, please let me know.

+- Fixed compatibility with BTW version "4.A3 Headed Beastie".
+  Unfortunately, due to ID clash, old BTWTweak spider heads will turn into infused skulls.
+Get rid of spider heads before upgrading to avoid this.

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.